ajc2/sbdoc-cc/instruction/soundunit/ringcopy.md

     | 4 | 5 | 6 | 4 | 5 | <---< | 4 | 5 | 6 |
     +---+---+---+---+---+       +---+---+---+

+If the destination is a linear array, a 2D array may not be used as source, with the exception of 2D arrays with one channel (as described above).
+In this case, the result is the same as copying between two linear arrays.